rebeccachoo/react-chat-app/README.md

 # React App - Online Realtime Chat Program

 This is a simple chat app anyone can use.
-Users can change their names in the nav bar.
-Log in is not neccesary to use.
+Users can change their names in the nav bar. <br />Log in is not neccesary to use.
 Simply hit "enter" key to submit the input.
 It uses Firebase Realtime Database for storing data.

 <br /><br />